 Finally, it is important to think more about the SEO implications of longer blogs.
 A 1,000 word blog, provided it can be relevant, readable and optimised in all the usual ways – with keywords and images – will attract a greater ranking than a shorter one.

-Quite simply, the key is to balance the benefits of SEO with the need to write a blog of appropriate length.
+Quite simply, the key is to balance the benefits of SEO with the need to write a blog of ideal article length.
 If this can be justified, then the blog should indeed be long.
 If writing a long blog becomes an exercise in churning out volumes of words to tick a box, think again and focus on producing something more relevant and interesting instead.

 How we approach the question of blog length